-Booster shot vs. third dose: Is there a difference?
+Booster shot vs. immunocompromised dose: Is there a difference?

 Yes.
-There’s a difference between COVID-19 booster shots and third doses.
-Though they are both an additional shot of the vaccine, they are used for different reasons which we’ll get into in the following sections.
+There’s a difference between COVID-19 vaccine booster shots and immunocompromised doses.
+Though they both provide extra protection against COVID-19, they’re used for different reasons which we’ll get into in the following sections.

 What is a COVID-19 booster shot?

 The COVID-19 booster shot is used to increase the initial vaccine's level of effectiveness and extend the length of protection.

 Receiving the initial COVID-19 vaccine series and the recommended boosters are the best way to protect yourself and others from getting sick.
 Even if you’ve had COVID-19 after being fully vaccinated, you should still get a booster after you’ve recovered.
 There’s also a chance that getting boosted can reduce your chance of getting long-COVID.

 How are COVID-19 booster shots different from other vaccine doses?

 The first COVID-19 booster shots that became available in the fall of 2021 are the same as the original vaccine – sometimes at smaller doses.
 These booster shots were monovalent and are only made with one strain of the coronavirus – the original Wuhan strain.

 The Moderna and Pfizer booster shots approved in the fall of 2022 include additional components to offer more protection against newer strains of the coronavirus.
 These newer booster shots are “bivalent” boosters, which means they’re made with components from both the original Wuhan strain of the coronavirus and the Omicron strain.
 Specifically, the new bivalent boosters include components of BA.4 and BA.5, the subvariants of Omicron that account for the most COVID-19 cases.